Humayra-Hayern/MVC-Tech-Blog/README.md

 # 14) MVC-Tech-Blog
 A CMS-style blog site, where developers can publish their blog posts and comment on other developer's posts as well.
 Allows users to log in / signup if they are not already a member.
 Once logged in, the user can view their dashboard including posts and comments.
 The user can edit, delete, add new tech blog posts and also comment on other posts.
+For this project I utilised the following technologies:

+* Javascript
+* CSS
+* Node.js
+* MySQL
+* JAWSdb
+* Heroku
+* Sequelize
+* Express.js
+* Handlebars

 ## User Story